• Skip to main content

 Pressure cook chickpeas

-roast coconut
+Roast coconut

 • Meanwhile, roast the coconut along with the red chillies until the coconut becomes light brown colour and fragrant.
-Do it carefully by taking the pan away from the fire when it gets too hot and stirring continuously to roast evenly to golden brown colour.
+Do it carefully by taking the pan away from the fire when it gets too hot and stirring continuously to roast evenly to a golden brown colour.

 Prepare the kadala curry

-• Heat some more coconut oil in a deep pot and add onions and saute until translucent
+• Heat some more coconut oil in a deep pot and add onions and saute until translucent.

-• Reduce the flame to low and cover the pot to cook down the tomatoes until no trace of chunks
+• Reduce the flame to low and cover the pot to cook down the tomatoes until no trace of chunks.

 tadka